jmf1988/ytdash/README.md

 # ytlivedash
-The aim of this project is to have native performance when playing youtube videos without losing adaptative video playback, which similar projects lacks, for this latency is a priority, so with a combination of parallelized download and manifestless DASH  this can be achieved.
+The aim of this project is to have native performance when playing youtube videos without losing adaptative video playback, which similar projects lacks, for this latency is a priority, so with a combination of asynced media streaming,DASH protocol and keep alive connections this can be achieved.

 Recommended dependencies: mpv (>=0.28 recommended and default), ffmpeg(>=4.0), python3(>=3.5)